 Benefits of Nettle Oil

-Stinging nettle is a useful herbal remedy, and is considered one of nature’s best nutraceuticals because it contains protein, calcium, magnesium, phosphorus, beta-carotene, and vitamins A, C, D, and B complex.9 It also has anti-inflammatory, analgesic, anti-rheumatic, anti-convulsant, antihistamine, astringent, and hypotensive properties.
-These beneficial effects are passed on to the essential oil as well.
+Stinging nettle is a useful herbal remedy, and is considered one of nature’s best nutraceuticals because it contains protein, fiber, and vitamins and minerals, making it an ideal all-around tonic.18,19 It also has anti-inflammatory, anti-asthmatic, antirheumatic, anticonvulsant, antihistamine, hypotensive and anti-anaphylactic properties.20 These beneficial effects can be passed on to the essential oil as well.

-People who suffer from rheumatism, arthritis, and osteoporosis can benefit from nettle oil.
-It can also be used to help heal skin abrasions and burn quickly.
+People who suffer from inflammation-related disorders like rheumatism, arthritis and osteoporosis can benefit from nettle oil.21 It has also shown promise in helping skin abrasions and burns to heal.22

 How Does Nettle Oil Work?

 Nettle and nettle oil contain biologically active compounds that suppress inflammation, which may be responsible for its many healing properties.24 When taken orally, products or extracts made from nettle’s aerial parts may also help interfere with the body’s production of prostaglandin, as well as other inflammation-causing chemicals.25 Please remember to consult a qualified physician prior to using nettle or nettle oil, especially when taking it orally.

 Yes, it is.
 However, if you suffer from any allergy or sensitivity to nettle or plants in the same family, it’s better if you avoid using nettle oil, whether topically or orally.26 It is also advisable to avoid using nettle oil at full strength, and instead to dilute it in a safe carrier oil, such as olive oil or coconut oil.